 Arguably, the single, most important figure in history is one called Jesus of Nazareth.
 More books, articles, debates, and blogs have referred to him than any other figure in human history.
-People debate about him all the time, even about his racial identity: was he white, black, mixed, non-racial (he was Jewish, people!)?
+People debate about him all the time, even about his racial identity: was he white, black, brown, mixed…. non-racial (he was Jewish, people!)?
 So guess what?
 Whatever you think or believe about him, it matters.
 Especially because of what he claimed about himself.
-And before I continue, yes, he was an actual historical figure, despite the minority of scholars today who wrongly dispute this (like Robert Price).
-Even the unbelieving historians of his day referred to him as an actual person who lived in society (e.g., Josephus, Tacitus, and Lucian).
+And before I continue, yes, he was an actual historical figure, despite the minority of “scholars” today who try to dispute this.
+Even the “non-Christian” historians of his day referred to him as an actual person who lived in society (e.g., Josephus, Tacitus, and Lucian).

 Before I get to the third option, there is actually a fourth option, that Jesus is legend.
 Particularly in the early 1900s with the quest for the historical Jesus, some scholars have examined the four Gospels and concluded that they are unreliable sources for determining the person and work of Jesus as a historical figure.
-To get into that discussion will require more time than I’d like to spend here, but check out Craig Blomberg’s Historical Reliability of the Gospels for a good argument.
-In short, there are very good reasons why the Gospels are a reliable picture of who Jesus was and said and did.
-And most of the contemporary literature that we have in our possession today point to a real Jesus having existed.
+To get into that discussion will require more time than I’d like to spend here.
+But in short, there are very good reasons why the Gospels are a reliable picture of who Jesus was and said and did.
+And extant literature from the first century reflects that a real person as reflected in the New Testament, Jesus, existed.